pierremouchan/obsibrain-plugin/README.md

 ## Closed-Source Plugin

 The Obsibrain plugin is currently closed-source, as it contains proprietary templates and scripts that power the Obsibrain experience.
-We are in discussions with the Obsidian developers to let one of their developers check the source code of the plugin.

 ## Availability